 The Sault Symphony Orchestra

-The Sault Symphony Orchestra is a Canadian/American orchestra with an office in Sault Ste.
-Marie, Ontario, Canada.
+The Sault Symphony Orchestra is based in Sault Ste.
+Marie, Ontario, Canada, but is only made possible thanks to the cross-border cooperation of many dedicated American musicians.
 Its primary performance venues include the Kiwanis Community Theatre Centre and Central United Church in Sault Ste.
 Marie, Ontario, and St. Mary's Pro-Cathedral and the Soo Theatre in Sault Ste.
 Marie, Michigan.
 An average concert season consists of 4 to 6 concerts, plus a year-end fundraising event called Beer, Bratwurst and Beethoven.
 The

 Music Director and Conductor of the Sault Symphony is John Wilkinson.

 The Sault Symphony Orchestra first was formed in 1956 as the Sault Symphonette by Don Buchan, Ed Shrubsole, and Ed and Katherine Gartshore, among others.
 With support from Algoma Steel, the Symphonette gave live concerts and radio broadcasts.
 Don Buchan, and later James Whicher, conducted.
 In 1969, the group was renamed the Sault Symphony, and was directed by Lajos Bornyi.
 Within four years, the group had a Board of directors|Board of Directors and had joined the Ontario Federation of Symphony Orchestras as the 25th symphony orchestra of the province.